d-burke-data/Project_01/README.md

 File Locations:
-Source data files are found in the Data folder
+Source data files are found in the Data folder.
-Our analysis, power point presentation and Jupiter Notebooks are  located in Analysis folder Images are saved in the images folder
+Our analysis, power point presentation and Jupiter Notebooks are  located in Analysis folder.
+Images are saved in the images folder.